lb0o/website/content/en/docs/operations/storage/dedicated-network.md

 ### CRD method

+Let's observe the method using Kubernetes CRD (Custom Resource Definition).

 {{% alert color="warning" %}}
-At the time of writing, the Piraeus operator has a bug in the handling of missing interface.
-There is no timeout between reconciliation attempts, and if at least one interface is missing, the controller will consume 100% of its CPU limit.
+At the time of writing, the Piraeus Operator has a known issue with handling missing interfaces.
+There is no backoff between reconciliation attempts.
+If even one interface is missing, the controller may consume 100% of its CPU limit.

-Always check that all interfaces are present before applying the CRD, and that the controller is not hogging the CPU after making changes.
+Always verify that all required interfaces exist before applying the CRD.
+Monitor the controller pod to make sure it is not overloaded after the change.
 {{% /alert %}}

+As the number of nodes increases, the number of required node connections grows rapidly.
-With 3 nodes, you need 3 node connections.
-With 5 nodes, you need 10 connections.
-With 10 nodes, you need 45 connections, and so on.
-Instead of creating them manually, you can create a single Custom Resource that describes all connections once.
+With 3 nodes, you need 3 connections.
+With 5 nodes, you need 10.
+With 10 nodes, you need 45, and so on.

-The requirements for the CRD method are:
+Instead of creating each connection manually, you can define all paths once using a single `LinstorNodeConnection` custom resource.

+To use this method, the following conditions must be met:

-* All nodes must have the same interface name.
+-   All involved nodes must have the same interface name.
-* The interface must be added to all involved nodes before applying the CRD.
+-   The interface must already be created on all nodes before applying the CRD.

-The example of LinstorNodeConnection CR:
+Here is an example of LinstorNodeConnection CR:

 ```yaml
 apiVersion: piraeus.io/v1